 Suzanne D. Meehle will teach two courses on Representing Small Businesses at Solo Practice University®.

-A practicing attorney for eight years, Suzanne started out in the corporate department at a large Orlando firm in 2006, representing primarily small business owners in a variety of business transactions and intellectual property matters.
+A practicing attorney for thirteen years, Suzanne started out in the corporate department at a large Orlando firm in 2006, representing primarily small business owners in a variety of business transactions and intellectual property matters.
 In 2009, she left to start a boutique law firm with friend and business partner Alyson M. Innes.
-In 2011, she formed The Meehle Law Firm, a boutique firm exclusively serving small businesses in the areas of entity formation, contracts, employment issues, business transactions, tax, business planning and strategy, intellectual property and business litigation.
+In 2011, she went solo and formed The Meehle Law Firm, and now she is proudly partnered, again, – Meehle & Jay - a boutique firm exclusively focusing on the needs of business owners, entertainment, media and tech industry professionals.

 A serial entrepreneur, Suzanne’s first business was operating a babysitting service at the local bowling alley while still a high school student.
 In college at the University of Alabama in Huntsville, she turned her love of cooking into a side business, catering small weddings and parties.
 After college, Suzanne built a career as a software systems engineer and database administrator for healthcare and technology firms.
 She also built a business as an independent contractor and consultant, serving clients such as OrlandoJobs.com, Office Depot and VeArd Computer Research.

 Suzanne has a long history with Solo Practice University®.
 She was one of the first students in 2009, the same year she left Big Law to start her own practice.
 Since 2011, she has been a guest blogger for Solo Practice University®.
 Known for being brutally honest, irreverent and funny, Suzanne’s Big Law to Solo column continues to be very popular.